michelesr/thesis/src/mvaa.md

     $ git checkout master-dj17
     $ make up

-To insert test data inside the database:
+The following command can be used to load the test database:

     $ make dbtest